krikamol/group/tabs/join.md

 🚨 <span style="color:red">We currently have an open position for a postdoctoral researcher <a href="https://ri-lab.org/assets/pdfs/ri-postdoc-call-2025.pdf">(our call)</a>.</span>
 <br><br>

-<p justify="align">To ensure your application receives full consideration, please carefully review the guidelines below before applying to
+<p justify=align>To ensure your application receives full consideration, please carefully review the guidelines below before applying to
 our group.
 Due to the high volume of applications we receive, following these guidelines will ensure efficient use of our time and demonstrate your genuine interest in our group, significantly reducing the risk of your application being overlooked. </p>

-<p justify="align">For funding opportunities, please check out this
+<p justify=align>For funding opportunities, please check out this
 ebook: <a href="https://www.research-in-germany.org/website/public/epapers/epaper-FundingResearch23-24/#0">Funding Your Research in
 Germany</a>.</p>
 <br>